DavidAlphaFox/babelia/README.md

 - [ ] guix package definition for dependencies.
 - [ ] benchmark with scheme world dump, and commit the resulting benchmark.
+- [ ] need to split the number of cores between wiredtiger and the app.
+Make thread-pool size configureable.

 ## v0.2.0